pwtail/vinyl_prev/README.md

 Signals are gone in *vinyl*.
-So is the lazy iteration of querysets, intended for cases when the result of a queryset doesn't fit in the memory (a really half-baked feature in django, that is used very rarely anyway).
+So is the lazy iteration of querysets, intended for cases when the result of a queryset doesn't fit in the memory (a really half-baked feature in django, that was used rarely anyway).

 **Database support**